PeterLuschny/tablInspector/README.md

 | InvBinConv   | $ \sum_{k=0}^{n}T_{n,k}\ (-1)^{n-k}\ \binom{n}{k} $ | FallingFactorial | A009940  |
 | PolyCol2     | $ \sum_{k=0}^{n}T_{n,k}\ 2^k $ | Abel | A007334 |

 Note that references to OEIS-Ids are approximate.
 They often differ in signs and offset, sometimes also in the first few values.
-In Visual Studio Code, the TeX formulas are displayed correctly.
+In the notebook the TeX formulas are displayed correctly.

 # Looking up the traits in the OEIS